igrishaev/farseer/README.md

 An RPC request is a map of the following fields:

-- `:id`: either a number or a string value representing this request.
+- `:id` is either a number or a string value representing this request.
 The handler must return the same id in response unless it was a notification (see below).

-- `:method`: either a string or a keyword (preferred) that specify the RPC method.
-If the method was a string, it gets coerced to the keyword anyway.
+- `:method` is either a string or a keyword (the latter is preferred) that specify the RPC method.
+If a method was a string, it gets coerced to the keyword anyway.
 We recommend using the full qualified keywords with namespaces.
 The namespaces help to group methods by semantic.

-- `:params`: either a map of [`keyword?`, `any?`] pairs, or a vector of `any?` values (`sequential?` if more precisely).
-This field is optional as not all the methods require arguments.
+- `:params` is either a map of [`keyword?`, `any?`] pairs, or a vector of `any?` values (`sequential?`, if more precisely).
+This field is optional because some methods don't require arguments.

 - `:jsonrpc`: a string with exact value `"2.0"`, the required one.